TJ Hughes

+Thomas John Hughes started the business on Liverpool's London Road after an apprenticeship with Owen Owen, eventually partnering with Owen Owen in 1925, which allowed him to expand the store into a department store.
+The business grew under Owen Owen's ownership until it was sold in 1990.

+In the 1990s and 2000s, TJ Hughes expanded significantly by acquiring locations from other retailers and continued to grow into the 2010s.
+However, in March 2011, the company was sold to turnaround firm Endless LLP after financial struggles, including the loss of credit insurance for suppliers.
+The business had grown to become a national chain with 57 stores but shrank to just six locations after entering administration in June 2011.

-The business grew to become a national chain with 57 stores by 2011 but shrank to just six locations after entering administration that year.
-In recent years, the chain has opened and closed various new sites and as of 2021 trades from 13 stores as well as online.
+In recent years, the chain has opened and closed various sites and, as of 2025, trades from 16 stores as well as online.

 History

 Establishment

-Thomas J. Hughes set up a small shop on Liverpool's London Road after an apprenticeship at fellow drapery firm Owen Owen.
+Thomas John Hughes set up a small shop on Liverpool's London Road after an apprenticeship at fellow drapery firm Owen Owen.
 The store had a few assistants and Hughes was the main shopkeeper, overseeing everything within the business.

 In 1925 Owen Owen saw the need to move out of their Audley House site on London Road into the new centre of Liverpool at Clayton Square.
 The then chairman of Owen Owen, Duncan Norman, went to see the TJ Hughes shop.
 Norman was so impressed that he agreed to let Hughes run and expand his business in Audley House for part ownership of the business under Owen Owen.

-By now a department store, TJ Hughes was gradually expanded by the Owen Owen group until being sold in 1991.
+After 65 years of ownership by the Owen Owen group, TJ Hughes was de-merged in 1990.
+The initial four locations (Liverpool, Birkenhead, Bootle and St Helens) were shortly joined by two ex Owen Owen stores; Wolverhampton in 1991 and Kidderminster in 1992.

 TJ Hughes was floated on the London Stock Exchange in May 1992 before being acquired by JJB Sports in March 2002 for £42 million.
 In November 2003, the company was sold again in a £56 million buyout backed by PPM Capital.

-During the 1990s and 2000s, TJ Hughes took over a number of premises formerly occupied by other retailers including Owen Owen (Kidderminster and Wolverhampton), Allders (Ipswich), C&A (Glasgow, Romford and Hull), House of Fraser (Sheffield and Eastbourne) and various Co-operative Group stores (Warrington, Bradford, Doncaster and Crawley).
-From 2009, expansion picked up again with the addition of a further seven stores by early 2011.
+During the 1990s and 2000s, TJ Hughes took over a number of premises formerly occupied by other retailers including Allders (Ipswich, Redditch), C&A (Glasgow, Romford and Hull), House of Fraser (Sheffield and Eastbourne) and Co-operative Group (Warrington, Bradford, Doncaster and Crawley).
+From 2009, expansion picked up again with the addition of a further seven stores.
 A number of these openings were in locations left vacant by Woolworths which had collapsed in late 2008.

 In March 2011, TJ Hughes was sold to turnaround specialist Endless LLP for an undisclosed sum.
 Endless bought TJ Hughes from Silverfleet Capital, who had overseen growth of around twenty stores since taking control of the firm in 2003.
 The sale followed reports that TJ Hughes had been hit by the withdrawal of credit insurance for its suppliers after a battle to secure working capital.